zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_11_en-US_OPERATIONAL_STERILIZATION.md

 ### 8.1 The Sacred Withdrawal

-The withdrawal—the departure of the Architects from active intervention—is as important as the intervention itself:
+The withdrawal, the departure of the Architects from active intervention, is as important as the intervention itself:

 ```
 THE WITHDRAWAL DOCTRINE